 To schedule a Classroom Connect program, call (312) 857-7199.

 For more information, please call (312) 443-9092.
 To register for the Curriculum Fair, visit the Teacher Programs calendar.
-Check back here this autumn to learn more about the submission process.
+Check back here this spring to learn more about the submission process.

 This annual seminar for parents and other volunteers working in schools provides networking and idea-sharing opportunities.